 While these products can help you consume more calories, it’s important to realize that there is nothing magical about weight gainer supplements.

 Overall, weight gainers are only recommended if you are struggling to eat enough food and you find it easier to drink a weight gainer shake than eat more real food.

-Summary: Weight gainers are high-calorie products designed to help you consume more calories and protein.
+Weight gainers are high calorie products designed to help you consume more calories and protein.
 However, they are only recommended if you struggle to get enough calories from food.

 Additionally, beta-alanine may help increase muscle mass if you are following an exercise program.

-Summary: Beta-alanine is an amino acid that can improve exercise performance.
-Some evidence shows that it may also help increase muscle mass in response to exercise, but more information is needed.
+Beta-alanine is an amino acid that can improve exercise performance.
+Some evidence shows that it may also help increase muscle mass in response to exercise, but more research is needed.

 Just about everyone consumes BCAAs from food every day, but it’s also very popular to take BCAAs as a supplement.

 It’s likely that BCAA supplements may only benefit you if you are not eating enough high quality protein in your diet.

 Although they may be beneficial if your diet is inadequate, more information is needed before BCAAs are recommended as a go-to supplement for muscle gain.

 Branched-chain amino acids are important for muscle growth.
 They are found in many foods, and it is unclear if taking them as a supplement is helpful when you already consume enough protein.